IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/01_Adding/01_igDoughnutChart_Adding_Using_the_MVC_Helper.md

 ### <a id="adding-steps"></a> Steps

-This topic walks through using Ignite UI for MVC to instantiate an `igDoughnutChart` in an ASP.NET MVC application.
+This topic walks through using %%ProductNameMVC%% to instantiate an `igDoughnutChart` in an ASP.NET MVC application.

 1. **Add a reference to *Infragistics.Web.Mvc.dll***